Cape Malay/Creole Cooking Class and Local Shopping in Salt River

 Meeting point

-Please meet us inside Fargo Trading, the spice shop.
-We'll start by shopping for spices together before heading to the house for the cooking class."
+Please meet us right in front of the entrance of THE OLD BISCUIT MILL at 375 Albert Road, We'll start by shopping for spices together before heading to the house for the cooking class."

 End point